cjccjj/pls/README.md

 - maintains a short term conversation history
 - support input from pipes, and command chaining
 - allow inline shell command regeneration and editing
 - polite, minimal, and easy to use
+- (experimental) change local config by talking, e.g. "change active profile to gemini_2", "delete all chat history"

 ## Usage
 ```